-Student and Parent(s)/Legal Guardian(s) Affidavit
+Student and Parent(s)/Guardian(s) Affidavit

-Dear Students and Parent(s)/Legal Guardian(s):
+Dear Students and Parent(s)/Guardian(s):

-The St. Louis Public Schools' is committed to provide a safe school environment.
-Please review this Parent Information Guide and Student Code of Conduct in order to help us achieve this goal.
-Please sign the affidavit below-and return to your child's classroom teacher.
-This document acknowledges your receipt of this information for which every St. Louis Public School student is responsible.
+The Saint Louis Public School District is committed to provide a safe school environment.
+Please review this Family Information Guide and Student Code of Conduct in order to help us achieve this goal.
+Please sign the affidavit below and return to your student's classroom teacher.
+This document acknowledges your receipt of this information for which every Saint Louis Public School student is responsible.
 Thank you for your cooperation in helping make our schools safe places for learning.